 Coalition building: Identify, reach out and work with partners who can help us win our campaigns.

-Recruitment: Recruit new staff and volunteers to increase our impact and build our power.
+Staff recruitment and development: Recruit new staff and volunteers to increase our impact and build our power.

 Candidates must have at least 3-5 years of relevant professional experience.
-Qualified candidates will have a demonstrated commitment to environmental issues and to citizen-based social change, as well as a track record of leadership.
+Qualified candidates will have a demonstrated commitment to environmental and public interest issues and to citizen-based social change, as well as a track record of leadership.
 We're looking for goal-driven and results-oriented individuals who have excellent verbal, writing and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for the work.
 The ideal candidate will have experience in state-level political advocacy and organizing, a proven ability to recruit, train and develop staff, the ability to raise money, and demonstrated success in building relationships with the full spectrum of environmental and political stakeholders.

 Pay & Benefits